 And, that’s about it.

-So, check the display you’re trying to connect to.
+The first thing you should do is check the display you’re trying to connect to:

 Many modern devices now come with both HDMI “IN” and “OUT” ports, so you need to make sure that your TV or monitor comes with at least one “IN” port.